 Still, there is a reality behind the new, sexualized academic stereotype, only it is not what the larger society thinks.
 Nor is it one that society is equipped to understand.
 The relationship between professors and students can indeed be intensely intimate, as our culture nervously suspects, but its intimacy, when it occurs, is an intimacy of the mind.
 I would even go so far as to say that in many cases it is an intimacy of the soul.
 And so the professor-student relationship, at its best, raises two problems for the American imagination: it begins in the intellect, that suspect faculty, and it involves a form of love that is neither erotic nor familial, the only two forms our culture understands.
 Eros in the true sense is at the heart of the pedagogical relationship, but the professor isn’t the one who falls in love.

 Love is a flame, and the good teacher raises in students a burning desire for his or her approval and attention, his or her voice and presence, that is erotic in its urgency and intensity.
 The professor ignites these feelings just by standing in front of a classroom talking about Shakespeare or anthropology or physics, but the fruits of the mind are that sweet, and intellect has the power to call forth new forces in the soul.
 Students will sometimes mistake this earthquake for sexual attraction, and the foolish or inexperienced or cynical instructor will exploit that confusion for his or her own gratification.
-But the great majority of professors understand that the art of teaching consists not only of arousing desire but of redirecting it toward its proper object, from the teacher to the thing taught.
-Teaching, Yeats said, is lighting a fire, not filling a bucket, and this is how it gets lit.
+But most professors understand that the art of teaching consists not only of arousing desire but of redirecting it toward its proper object, from the teacher to the thing taught.
+Teaching, it’s been said, is lighting a fire, not filling a bucket, and this is how it gets lit.
 The professor becomes the student’s muse, the figure to whom the labors of the semester—the studying, the speaking in class, the writing—are consecrated.
 The alert student understands this.
 In talking to one of my teaching assistants about these matters, I asked her if she’d ever had a crush on an instructor when she was in college.
 Yes, she said, a young graduate student.
 “And did you want to have sex with him?”
 I asked.
 “No,” she said, “I wanted to have brain sex with him.”

 I’m not saying anything new here.
 All of this was known to Socrates, the greatest of teachers, and laid out in the Symposium, Plato’s dramatization of his mentor’s erotic pedagogy.
 We are all “pregnant in soul,” Socrates tells his companions, and we are drawn to beautiful souls because they make us teem with thoughts that beg to be brought into the world.
 The imagery seems contradictory: are we pregnant already, or does the proximity of beautiful souls make us so?
 Both: the true teacher helps us discover things we already knew, only we didn’t know we knew them.
 The imagery is also deliberately sexual.
 The Symposium, in which the brightest wits of Athens spend the night drinking, discoursing on love, and lying on couches two by two, is charged with sexual tension.
 But Socrates wants to teach his companions that the beauty of souls is greater than the beauty of bodies.

 And just as he finishes educing this idea, in walks Alcibiades, the most beautiful young man in the city.
 Alcibiades was the brilliant bad boy of late fifth-century B.C.
-Athenian politics, a cross between Jack Kennedy and Jimmy Dean, and Socrates must have known that he was the most interesting student he would ever meet, because Socrates’ love for him was legendary.
+Athenian politics, a cross between John Kennedy and James Dean, and Socrates must have known that he was the most interesting student he would ever meet, because Socrates’ love for him was legendary.
 But it wasn’t the kind his beloved imagined, and Alcibiades complains about how the older man, after bewitching him with divine conversation, would refuse to touch him.
 The sexy young student had fallen, to his amazement, for the ugly old teacher.
 At last, Alcibiades tells us, he contrived to get Socrates alone—let’s call this office hours—only to discover that all his teacher wanted to do was engage in more conversation.
 The “eros of souls,” in Alan Bloom’s Platonic phrase—“brain sex,” in plainer language—is not only higher than the eros of bodies, it is more satisfying.